IT Policies: Bulk Electronic Mailings

 - There are more efficient and less intrusive methods for delivering information to a wide audience (see below.)

-- Improper or unauthorized use of bulk mailing lists can result in or contribute to "spamming" problems.
+- Improper or unauthorized use of bulk mailing lists or sending the same email to hundreds of individual email addresses can result in the university being blocked from sending email through certain systems.
+This is known as "spamming".
 (Spamming is the sending of large amounts of unsolicited e-mail.)

 Suggestions for distributing information to wide audiences: